Adlink-ROS/TSN-tutorial/socket-priority.md

 ```

-## The Effect Socket Priority and Mapping
+## The Effect of Socket Priority and Mapping

 The socket priority number ranges from 0 to 15.
 The packets with
 higher priority number are usually processed first, depending on the